-During the physical exam, your doctor may move your child's legs into various positions to check range of motion and to see if any of the positions cause pain.
+During the physical exam, your doctor may move your child's legs into various positions to check range of motion and see if any of the positions cause pain.

 These types of tests are vital to the diagnosis of Legg-Calve-Perthes disease and may include:

 - X-rays.
-Initial X-rays may look normal because it can take one to two months after symptoms begin for the damage associated with Legg-Calve-Perthes disease to become evident on X-rays.
+Initial X-rays may look normal because it can take one to two months after symptoms begin for the changes associated with Legg-Calve-Perthes disease to become evident on X-rays.
 Your doctor will likely recommend several X-rays over time, to track the progression of the disease.

 - Crutches.
 In some cases, your child may need to avoid bearing weight on the affected hip.
 Using crutches can help protect the joint.